TaitoUnited/full-stack-template/CONFIGURATION.md

 > Do not modify the helm template located in `./scripts/helm` directory.
 Improve the original helm template located in [SERVER-TEMPLATE](https://github.com/TaitoUnited/SERVER-TEMPLATE/) repository instead.

 ## Secrets

+You can add a new secret like this:

 1. Add a secret definition to the `taito_secrets` setting in `taito-config.sh`.
 2. Map the secret definition to a secret in `docker-compose.yaml` for Docker Compose and in `scripts/helm.yaml` for Kubernetes.